Divye2401/AWS_Kanban/README.md

-# 🚀 AWS Full-Stack Kanban Task Manager
+# 🚀 AWS Powered Kanban Task Manager

 A modern, serverless task management application built with React and deployed on AWS infrastructure.
 This project demonstrates a complete full-stack development workflow using AWS cloud services.